One of the best things about living in or visiting Cleveland is the fact that a national park is right in our backyard!

 More info on this hiking route in this post.

-(Also note that if you just want to hike to Blue Hen Falls, there is a shorter route that begins at the Blue Hen Falls Trailhead off Boston Mills Road, and then it’s just 1/2 mile downhill to the waterfall.)
+(Also note that if you just want to hike to Blue Hen Falls, there is usually a shorter route that begins at the Blue Hen Falls Trailhead off Boston Mills Road, and then it’s just 1/2 mile downhill to the waterfall.
+However, this trailhead and its parking lot are currently closed.)

 4. Deer Lick Cave Loop Trail